-There was once a time when you built a new home, you wanted it to look, well, new!
+It may be hard to believe but there was once a time when you built a home, you wanted it to look, well, brand new!
 In recent years, however, I hear many customers say their goal for a new build is a classic look; a home with character and time-worn details.

 When Nate decided to build a barn on his property in Plympton, Massachusetts, he too wanted a more traditional look and feel to his new building.

 “We live in a small town with a rural feel and we were trying to capture that New England barn charm,” Nate says.
 “Even though it’s new, we wanted the barn to appear as though it could have been here for 100 years.”
 Nate worked with the design team at The Barn Yard in Ellington, Connecticut to help achieve his dream.

 Nate saw gooseneck barn lights at the builder’s display barn and was impressed with the look.
 Although ordering barn lights online was a new experience, Nate took comfort in Barn Light Electric’s Easy Return policy.

 “The deciding factor was that we could order several, in different configurations, so we could touch and see them in person,” he explains.
 “With no restocking frees and no-hassle returns, it was not a concern at all.
 Once we actually held them and saw the quality up close, it was a no-brainer to order from you.”

 Nate chose three Brisbane Gooseneck Lights to highlight the doors on both sides of the structure.
 The two shown above feature a 16″ shade, Bronze finish, and G22 gooseneck arm also in Bronze.
 He further customized these industrial wall lights with a Barn Red guard, ribbed glass, and dusk-to-dawn photocells.